TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Use cases

 What can we do with those hashes?
-You have probably seen it in school where a folder is organized into smaller folders, and each folder holds information about people with the same first letter, so we get something like this:
+You have probably seen it in school where a folder is organized into smaller folders, and each folder holds information about people with the same first letter:

 ```
 C: